osielkevin/fat32/readme.txt

 3. get <filename> - retrieves file from fat32 and stores it on the users computer
 4. put <filename> - puts a file from user space and stores it to the fat32
 5. read <starting position int> <final reading position int> - reads file from fat32 and spits it out in hex to console
+//Note no exit feature as of yet so you need to cancel the process to exit